 Q: Who is eligible to apply?

-Long answer: La Crosse Community Foundation welcomes grant applications from nonprofit, educational, and government organizations serving La Crosse County residents.
-Nonprofit grant recipient organizations must be tax exempt under Section 501(c)(3) of the Internal Revenue Code and be registered as a public charity.
-Grantseekers not attached to a qualified organization may be able to use a fiscal sponsor*.
+La Crosse Community Foundation welcomes grant applications from charitable organizations (i.e. 501(c)3 nonprofits, educational, and government organizations) serving La Crosse County residents.
+Grantseekers not attached to a qualified charitable organization may be able to use a fiscal sponsor*.
 Grants cannot be paid to individuals.

 *A fiscal sponsor is another qualified entity that has entered into a relationship with a non-qualified entity to assist with a charitable project.
 When a fiscal sponsor is utilized, the Foundation recognizes the fiscal sponsor as our grantee, which means it is that organization’s ultimate responsibility to adhere to set grant guidelines and conditions and make sure grants funds are only utilized for the charitable purposes as awarded.